awsdocs/aws-direct-connect-user-guide/doc_source/createhostedvirtualinterface.md

-# Creating a Hosted Virtual Interface<a name="createhostedvirtualinterface"></a>
+# Creating a hosted virtual interface<a name="createhostedvirtualinterface"></a>

 You can create a public, transit or private hosted virtual interface\.
-Before you begin, ensure that you have read the information in [Prerequisites for Virtual Interfaces](WorkingWithVirtualInterfaces.md#vif-prerequisites)\.
+Before you begin, ensure that you have read the information in [Prerequisites for virtual interfaces](WorkingWithVirtualInterfaces.md#vif-prerequisites)\.

-## Creating a Hosted Private Virtual Interface<a name="create-hosted-private-vif"></a>
+## Creating a hosted private virtual interface<a name="create-hosted-private-vif"></a>

 **To create a hosted private virtual interface**